 - Read more about immigration law and widows in the June 2009 Policy Beat.

 Utah Immigration Enforcement Bill.
 Utah has implemented the provisions of a controversial immigration enforcement law that requires local sheriffs to question anyone booked in a state or local jail about his or her immigration status.
 The bill also requires public employers to use the E-Verify program to determine whether new employees are authorized to work, and public agencies to verify the immigration status of anyone 18 or older who applies for public benefits.
 Governor Jon Huntsman, Jr. signed the law, known as SB-81, in March 2008.

 - Read more about SB-81in the March 2008 Policy Beat.

-- Visit the MPI Data Hub for the latest stats on immigrants in Utah and for the State Responses to Immigration data tool.
+- Visit the MPI Data Hub for the latest stats on immigrants in Utah.

 Court Ruling on Los Angeles Police Policy.
 A California appeals court has upheld a Los Angeles Police Department (LAPD) policy that prohibits police officers from stopping or arresting individuals solely to determine their immigration status.
 In Sturgeon v.
 Bratton, plaintiff Harold Sturgeon argued that the LAPD's Special Order 40, instituted in 1979, was preempted by federal and state law.
 The California appeals court upheld the decision of a lower court, which ruled that Special Order 40 did not contradict federal or state law, as nothing in the language of the ordinance prevents LAPD from cooperating with federal immigration authorities.